“When you have exhausted all possibilities, remember this: you haven’t.”

 Explore More About Thomas Edison

-If you’re interested in learning more about Thomas Edison and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Thomas Edison and his impact on history, consider these recommended resources:

 - Quote Books: Thomas Edison Quotes